hcharbonnier/subtuner/ASS_ADJUSTMENTS.md

 2. **ASS/SSA Only**: These adjustments only work with ASS and SSA format files.
 SRT and VTT formats don't support style-based adjustments.

-3. **Margin-Based Positioning**: Y position adjustment uses the `margin_v` property, which may interact with other positioning properties in complex ASS files.
+3. **Margin-Based Positioning**: Y position adjustment uses the `margin_v` property (distance from bottom).
+This may interact with other positioning properties or per-event overrides in complex ASS files.

 ## Future Enhancements